10 Valuable U.S. Quarters in Circulation: Coins Worth Big Money

 MS 65+$200+

-These quarters highlight the exciting world of modern U.S. coin collecting.
+These quarters highlight the exciting world of modern coin collecting.
 With error coins commanding impressive premiums, even circulated coins can be worth far more than face value.
 Keep a close eye on your pocket change—you might discover one of these valuable quarters waiting to be found.

 Reference Links for Further Reading